Ivaar/Skillchains/README.md

 //sc move    -- displays text box click and drag it to desired location.

+//sc save    -- save settings to current character.

-//sc save    -- saves current settings to ALL characters.
+//sc save all   -- save settings to all characters.

 //sc color    -- colorize properties and elements